kaaron22/HTMVault/resources/design-document.md

   - If the control number entered is not found, a ```DeviceRecordNotFoundException``` will be thrown
   - If the data provided does not meet these requirements, an ```InvalidAttributeValueException``` will be thrown

+### 5.15 View Work Order Endpoint
+- Accepts ```GET``` request to ```/workOrders/workOrderId```
+- Returns the work order record specified by the work order id
+  - If no work order found, a ```WorkOrderNotFoundException``` will be thrown

+### 5.16 Update Work Order Endpoint
+- Accepts ```PUT``` request to ```/workOrders/workOrderId```
+- Accepts data to update a work order in the work_orders table, with the following information provided in the request body:
+  - await status
+  - problem reported
+  - problem found
+  - summary
+  - completion date and time
+- Returns the updated work order record.
+- We will confirm the non-optional fields provided are not empty and have the correct format
+  - If the data provided does not meet these requirements, an ```InvalidAttributeValueException``` will be thrown

 ## 6. Tables